PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 +++
 #### We live in a world of rejection letters, poor grades, disillusioning resumes and that cold silence after you hit send.

 But hey!
 Maybe an automated reply bot would catch your message to follow-up on you.
-Then proceed to send you latest updates from the company/school/program you applied for.
+Then proceed to send you the **latest updates** from the company/school/program you applied for.
 Who knows?

 It is pretty much evident that our world is a one piece of solid competition over scarce resources.